mxagar/computer_vision_udacity/02_Cloud_Computing/CVND_CloudComputing.md

 Press: **Launch Instance**.

-Follow steps:
+Follow these steps:

 1. Choose an Amazon Machine Image (AMI) - An AMI is a template that contains the software configuration (operating system, application server, and applications) required to launch your instance.
-I looked for specific AMIs on the search bar and selected `Deep Learning AMI (Amazon Linux 2) Version 61.3`.
+I looked for specific AMIs on the search bar (keyword "deep learning") and selected `Deep Learning AMI (Amazon Linux 2) Version 61.3` and `Deep Learning AMI (Amazon Linux 2) Version 61.3` for different instances.
+Depending on which we use, we need to install different dependencies.

 2. Choose an Instance Type - Instance Type offers varying combinations of CPUs, memory (GB), storage (GB), types of network performance, and availability of IPv6 support.
 AWS offers a variety of Instance Types, broadly categorized in 5 categories.
 You can choose an Instance Type that fits our use case.
-The specific type of GPU instance you should launch for this tutorial is called `p2.xlarge`.
-I asked to inccrease the limit for EC2 in the support/EC2-Limits menu option to select `p2.xlarge`; meanwhile, I chose `t2.micro`, elegible for the free tier.
+The specific type of GPU instance you should launch for this tutorial is called `p2.xlarge` (P2 family).
+I asked to increase the limit for EC2 in the support/EC2-Limits menu option to select `p2.xlarge`, but they did not grant it to me; meanwhile, I chose `t2.micro`, elegible for the free tier.

 3. Configure Instance Details - Provide the instance count and configuration details, such as, network, subnet, behavior, monitoring, etc.

 4. Add Storage - You can choose to attach either SSD or Standard Magnetic drive to your instance.
+Each instance type has its own minimum storage requirement.

 5. Add Tags - A tag serves as a label that you can attach to multiple AWS resources, such as volumes, instances or both.

 6. Configure Security Group - Attach a set of firewall rules to your instance(s) that controls the incoming traffic to your instance(s).
 You can select or create a new security group; when you create one:
 	- Select: Allow SSH traffic from anywhere
-	- Then, when you launch the instance, you edit the security group
+	- Then, when you launch the instance, **you edit the security group later**
+	- We can also select an existing security group

 7. Review - Review your instance launch details before the launch.

-8. I was asked to create a key-pair; I created one with the name `face-keypoint-detection`using RSA.
+8. I was asked to create a key-pair; I created one with the name `face-keypoints` using RSA.
 You can use a key pair to securely connect to your instance.
 Ensure that you have access to the selected key pair before you launch the instance.
-A file `face-keypoint-detection.pem`was automatically downloaded.
+A file `face-keypoints.pem` was automatically downloaded.

 More on [P2 instances](https://aws.amazon.com/ec2/instance-types/p2/)

-Edittting the security group: left menu, `Network & Security` > `Security Groups`:
+Important: Edittting the security group: left menu, `Network & Security` > `Security Groups`:

 - Select the security group associated with the created instance (look in EC2 dashboard table)
-- Inbound rules (manage/create/add rule): SSH, 0.0.0.0/0, Port 22
+- Inbound rules (manage/create/add rule):
+	- SSH, 0.0.0.0/0, Port 22
+	- Jupyter, 0.0.0.0/0, Port 8888
+	- HTTPS (Github), 0.0.0.0/0, Port 443
 - Outbound rules (manage/create/add rule):
 	- SSH, 0.0.0.0/0, Port 22
 	- Jupyter, 0.0.0.0/0, Port 8888
+	- HTTPS (Github), 0.0.0.0/0, Port 443

+If we don't edit the security group, we won't be able to communicate with the instance in the required ports!

 **Important: Always shut down / stop all instances if not in use to avoid costs!
 We can re-start afterwards!**.
 AWS charges primarily for running instances, so most of the charges will cease once you stop the instance.
 However, there are smaller storage charges that continue to accrue until you **terminate** (i.e. delete) the instance.